-Sencha green tea is offered in many different forms, including a high quality variety that is sure to tickle the fancy of even the most dedicated green tea enthusiast.
+Sencha green tea is offered in many different forms, including a high-quality variety that is sure to tickle the fancy of even the most dedicated green tea enthusiast.
 When harvested, the small leaves are immediately steamed to avoid oxidation.
 After the leaves are protected, they are packaged into cakes, balls, or spindles.

 The taste walks a fine line between acidic and sweet.
 Sencha green tea is considered to be mild in body and flavorful in taste.
-Many claim that the green tea consists of hints of melon, pine, and grass.
+Many claim that green tea consists of hints of melon, pine, and grass.
 The premium Sencha teas come with a more complicated taste that really calls out each flavor in a bold flavor that is not too overwhelming.

 The two different varieties of Sencha green teas are distinguished by how the tea leaf is steamed.
 Asamushi Sencha green tea is the way that the Japanese have been steaming green tea for centuries.
 In this variation, the littlest green tea leaves are steamed for around 60 seconds, giving it a soft yellow hue and particularly sweet in taste.
-Fukmushi teas give Sencha green tea a modern twist which requires the leaf to be steamed for a longer time.
+Fukushima teas give Sencha green tea a modern twist which requires the leaf to be steamed for a longer time.
 The longer steam time results in a darker color with an unfiltered appearance.
 This tea offers a heavier and earthier flavor.

 Gyokuro tea is another Japanese variation that is harvested from the Camellia sinensis plant.
 It is unique in that the plant is grown in the shade in the final months before the leaves are collected.
-The lack of sunlight during the last month of growth inhibits the growth of cholorophyll and other antioxidants.
+The lack of sunlight during the last month of growth inhibits the growth of chlorophyll and other antioxidants.
 This nutritious tea has a soft and sweet flavor and is one of the healthiest Japanese green teas available.

-The lack of sunlight is also responsible for inhibiting the production of L-theanine from morphing into a catechin.
+The lack of sunlight is also responsible for inhibiting the production of L-theanine from morphing into catechin.
 L-theanine is thought to add to a consistent feed of caffeine, making it much less jittery and helping with the dreaded caffeine crash.

-Gyokuro tea is renowned for its creaminess and seaweed like long-lasting flavor.
+Gyokuro tea is renowned for its creaminess and seaweed-like long-lasting flavor.
 This well-balanced green tea is soft and sweet through and through.

 Genmaicha green tea is unique in that the leaves are combined with brown rice kernels, giving the tea a toasted and fuller taste.
 Genmaicha tea offers a filling flavor similar to that of eating a bowl of chili.
 The brown rice removed rough flavors from the green tea leaf, making it an easier beverage to enjoy.